Carlisle: The Icon of an Era

 “Our children were taken.
 Our language beaten out of them.
 Their hair cut off without ceremony.
 And our families torn apart.”
 Said Christine Diindiisi McCleave, Turtle Mountain Ojibwe, Executive Officer of the National Native American Boarding School Healing Coalition (NABS).

 “Generations later, our tribal communities bear the soul wound of this loss.
 Grieving and inter-generational trauma are the legacies of the US Boarding School Policy.
 And Carlisle Industrial Indian School was at the genesis of it all.
 So as the flagship school—the icon and model of all boarding schools—it makes sense that Carlisle would also be the model for healing and the genesis of the truth, reconciliation, and healing process.”
-Added McCleave who is also the descendant of a boarding school survivor.
+Added Diindisi McCleave who is also the descendant of a Carlisle boarding school survivor.

 Tribes Request Repatriation

 In 2007, Yufna Soldier Wolf, Director of the Northern Arapaho Tribal Historic Preservation Office and a relative of a student who died at Carlisle Boarding School, requested to have the child’s remains returned home.
-The Carlisle School, now the Army War College, sent back a condescending letter stating that the cemetery had become part of their community and a historic site.
+The Carlisle School, now the Army War College, sent back a questionable letter stating that the cemetery had become part of their community and a historic site.
 They wrote that the Boarding School graveyard was “one of the most beautiful tributes to the Native American people” with daily visits from Native “people as well as other local inhabitants and even several foreign visitors.”
 Soldier Wolf was infuriated and devastated.
 It wasn’t until 2015 that she brought the request back to the Army War College and added more students’ names to the list.